 New: Starting June 1, 2016, French-speaking or bilingual skilled workers who intend to work in a communities outside Quebec may be exempt from a Labour Market Impact Assessment (LMIA).
 Read about the changes.

-Immigration, Refugees and Citizenship Canada (IRCC) is offering options for employers to hire skilled French-speaking or bilingual workers in communities outside Quebec.
+We are offering options for employers to hire skilled French-speaking or bilingual workers in communities outside Quebec.
 This will help contribute to the vitality, development and prosperity of Francophone minority communities in Canada.

 Hiring a Francophone or a bilingual candidate could provide you with a number of advantages.
 For instance, being able to serve clients in both official languages could help you tap into new markets.
 You could also benefit from new international networks or adopt new ways of doing business.

 Here are some options to hire a Francophone candidate.

 Contact the Canadian Visa Office to recruit a candidate who is abroad or already in Canada